The K-theory of boundary C*-algebras of symmetric spaces: Introduction

-This paper is organized as follows.
-In Section \ref{sec-mostow-and-boundary-algebras} we will motivate the study of boundary C*-algebras from a geometric point of view, using the classical Mostow rigidity theorem as our guide.
-Section \ref{sec-boundary-algebras-and-tangent-bundles} contains the main results of this work, where the boundary C*-algebras are related to sphere bundles on the locally symmetric space $\Gamma \backslash X$.
-Here we show (Proposition \ref{prop-main-prop}) that the C*-algebras $C(G/P_0)\rtimes_r\Gamma$ are $KK$-equivalent up to a shift of index by $n = \mathrm{dim}(X)$ to a certain C*-algebra $C_0(\Gamma \backslash G /M)$ which we identify with the unit tangent bundle on $\Gamma \backslash X$ in case $X$ has rank 1 (Lemma \ref{lem-sphere-bundle-iso}).
-In Section \ref{sec-torsion-free-cohomology} we put our theory to use and compute the K-theory of the boundary C*-algebras for lattices $\Gamma \subset X$ of symmetric spaces for which $\Gamma \backslash X$ is oriented and has no torsion in its cohomology.
+In Section \ref{sec-torsion-free-cohomology} we put our theory to use and compute the K-theory of the boundary C*-algebras for cocompact lattices $\Gamma \subset G$ of symmetric spaces for which $\Gamma \backslash X$ is oriented and has no torsion in its cohomology.
 We do this by first computing the cohomology of the unit sphere bundle of $\Gamma \backslash X$ (Lemma \ref{lem-cohomology-unit-tangent-bundle}) and then following the torsion part of the cohomology through the Atiyah-Hirzebruch spectral sequence.